Last Updated on

 If the person suffering from active TB coughs or sneezes, the bacteria are expelled out of the body along with the microdroplets of sputum, phlegm, etc., similar to the virus in common cold.
 If a healthy person inhales these droplets, they can lead to active TB being triggered.

-You are in the highest danger of contracting pulmonary TB during pregnancy if you have a weakened immune system or spend a lot of time with an infected person.
+While pregnant, you are at a high risk of contracting pulmonary TB if you have a weakened immune system or if you spends a lot of time with an infected person.
 However, just a brief exposure during pregnancy like shaking hands, travelling in the bus, sharing food, talking, etc. will not lead to a TB infection.
 In fact, these things cannot cause TB in any healthy individual; it is a misconception that TB can be contracted through touch, or by sharing food, talking, etc.

 There is a higher risk of you catching TB if: